Installation

 The Circuit struct corresponds to a subcircuit in SPICE and serves as the main object for constructing SFQ circuits in RustSFQ.

-The Circuit instance holds all the necessary information to generate a netlist.
+The Circuit instance holds the gate and wire information needed to build a netlist.

 Type Parameter